School bus advertising

-As of 2011, the U.S. states that allow school bus advertising are: Texas, Arizona, Colorado, Tennessee, New Mexico, New Jersey and Utah.
-A few other states allow interior adverts on school buses.
+As of 2024, the U.S. states that allow exterior school bus advertising are: Arizona, Colorado, Georgia, Massachusetts, Minnesota, Nevada, New Jersey, Texas, and Utah.
+New Mexico, Rhode Island, and Tennessee allow both interior and exterior advertisements.

 In most U.S. states, law prohibits advertisements for alcohol, tobacco, religious organizations, as well as political ads or anything sexually explicit in nature.
 Most school districts have final approval of the ads.
 Each state has its own regulations regarding size, location and material of the ads.
 Texas, for instance, allows advertisements in three areas on the bus: 30" by 90" located on the left rear quarter panel below the windows, and 18" by 108" located on either side above the windows.
 Tennessee allows a 16" by 60" ad on both sides of the bus below the windows.